interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

-# Common Ledger API
+# Five Bells Ledger API

-The Common Ledger API is a RESTful API served by a ledger (or an adapter), which provides functionality necessary for ILP compatibility.
-The Common Ledger API provides a single standard API that a ledger can serve in order to ease integration with other Interledger Protocol components and applications, such as the reference ILP Client and ILP Connector.
+The Five Bells Ledger API is a RESTful API served by a ledger (or an adapter), which provides functionality necessary for ILP compatibility.
+The Five Bells Ledger API provides a single standard API that a ledger can serve in order to ease integration with other Interledger Protocol components and applications, such as the reference ILP Client and ILP Connector.
 This is not the only way a ledger can become ILP-enabled, but it provides a template that minimizes the integration work necessary for compatibility with ILP software.

 ## Overview

-The Common Ledger API defines the following data types and structures:
+The Five Bells Ledger API defines the following data types and structures:

 - [Transfer resource][]
 - [Account resource][]